tiptonspiderj/Dice-Game/README.md

 ## Description

 This project was made using Visual Code for the IDE along with React and Webpack for compiling the code.
-When you click the "Roll" button, a timer starts and you have 30 seconds to make all ten die the same number.
-You click or select the die you wish to keep and they will turn green.
+When you click the "Roll" button, a timer starts, and you have 30 seconds to make all ten die the same number.
+You click or select the dice you wish to keep, and they will turn green.
 If all ten dice are green and the same number under 30 seconds, you win the game.
 Otherwise, you will get a notification that you have lost the game as a loser.

 ## Getting Started